arunthakurGithub/public-fall23-aveerasa/project-report.md

 ![alt text](image.jpg)
 ![alt text](image.png)

-final question that you addressed
-# What is CVD, Why is it caused, Who is likely to get it, When and How to prevent it
+# What is CVD, Why does it develop, Who is likely to get it, When and How to prevent it
 1. Cholesterol deposits form plaques in the heart's arteries
 2. Plaque ruptures to form blood clot
 3. Clot blocks blood flow, causing a heart attack, a lack of blood flow causes the tissue in the heart muscle to die